Texas Christian University

-Texas Christian University (TCU) is a private research university in Fort Worth, Texas.
-It was established in 1873 by brothers Addison and Randolph Clark as the Add-Ran Male & Female College.
+Texas Christian University (TCU) is a private research university in Fort Worth, Texas, United States.
+It was established in 1873 by brothers Addison and Randolph Clark as the AddRan Male & Female College.
 It is affiliated with the Christian Church (Disciples of Christ).

-The campus is located on 302 acre about 3 miles (5 km) from downtown Fort Worth.
-TCU is affiliated with, but not governed by, the Disciples of Christ.
-The university consists of eight constituent colleges and schools and has a classical liberal arts curriculum.
+The campus is located on 302 acre about 4 miles (6.5 km) from downtown Fort Worth.
+The university consists of nine constituent colleges and schools.
 It is classified among "R2: Doctoral Universities – High research activity".
+According to the National Science Foundation, the university received approximately $24 million in research and development funding for fiscal year 2023, ranking it 284th in the nation for research revenue and expenditures.

-TCU's mascot is Superfrog, based on the Texas state reptile; the horned frog.
-For most varsity sports, TCU competes in the Big 12 conference of the NCAA's Division I. As of Fall 2021, the university enrolls around 11,938 students, with 10,222 being undergraduates.
+TCU's mascot is Superfrog, based on the Texas state reptile: the horned frog.
+For most varsity sports, TCU competes in the Big 12 conference of the NCAA's Division I. As of fall 2025, the university enrolled 12,980 students, with 11,152 being undergraduates.

 History

 Origins in Fort Worth, 1869–1873

 The East Texas brothers Addison and Randolph Clark, with the support of their father Joseph A. Clark, first founded Texas Christian University.
 The Clarks were scholar-preacher/teachers associated with the Restoration Movement.
-These early leaders of the Restoration Movement were the spiritual ancestors of the modern Disciples of Christ, as well as major proponents of education.
+These early leaders of the Restoration Movement were the spiritual ancestors of the modern Disciples of Christ and the Churches of Christ, as well as being major proponents of education.

-Following their return from fighting for the Confederacy in the Civil War, brothers Addison and Randolph established a children's preparatory school in Fort Worth.
-This school, known as the Male & Female Seminary of Fort Worth, operated from 1869 to 1874.
-Both Clarks nourished a vision for an institution of higher education that would be Christian in character, but non-sectarian in spirit and intellectually open-minded.
-They purchased five blocks of land in downtown Fort Worth in 1869 for that purpose.
+Upon their return from service in the Confederacy during the Civil War, brothers Addison and Randolph embarked on a mission to establish a children's preparatory school in Fort Worth.
+This educational institution, known as the Male & Female Seminary of Fort Worth, was in operation from 1869 to 1874.
+The Clarks shared a collective vision of creating a higher education institution that would embody Christian values while maintaining a non-sectarian and intellectually open-minded spirit.
+To realize this vision, they procured five city blocks in downtown Fort Worth in 1869.